KodingKing99/4th_dimension/README.md

 Django backend - Host the web app

 ## Build Instructions
-You must have npm (use the node.js install for easy windows install https://nodejs.org/en/download/ or your linux package manager) and python with pip installed
+You must have npm (use the node.js install for easy windows install https://nodejs.org/en/download/ or your linux package manager) and python with pip installed and in your system path.
 ### Windows
 clone repository ` $ git clone https://github.com/KodingKing99/4th_dimension.git`